After my post on the beauty benefits of rose water, a lot of you have been asking whether it’s possible to make this fragrant multi-tasker at home.

 - Preheat oven to 450°.

-- Line a heat-proof enamelware roaster a few inches deep with rose petals.
+- Line a heat-proof enamelware roaster a few inches deep with fresh roses.

 - Add purified water until the petals are just covered.